Clarifai/docs/docs/portal-guide/model/deep-training/visual-detection-templates.md

 - **Focal Loss (True):** Focal loss is a modification of the standard cross-entropy loss that addresses class imbalance by introducing a modulating factor.
 This factor downweights the contribution of easy examples and focuses more on hard examples, improving the training of imbalanced datasets by giving more importance to challenging samples.

 - **OHEM (False):** Online Hard Example Mining (OHEM) is a technique that also addresses class imbalance.
 Instead of using all samples in a batch, OHEM selects the hardest examples (those with the highest loss) for backpropagation.
-This focuses training on difficult samples, enhancing learning efficiency and effectiveness, especially when dealing with many easy background samples.
+This focuses the training on difficult samples, enhancing learning efficiency and effectiveness, especially when dealing with many easy background samples.

 By setting this hyperparameter, you can choose between focal loss and OHEM to handle class imbalance, focusing training efforts on more challenging and informative examples.